go-playground/statics/README.md

 [![GoDoc](https://godoc.org/github.com/joeybloggs/statics/static?status.svg)](https://godoc.org/github.com/joeybloggs/statics/static)

-Package statics embeds static files into go and provides helper methods and objects to retrieve the embeded files and even serve then via http.FileSystem.
+Package statics embeds static files into your go applications.
+It provides helper methods and objects to retrieve embeded files and serve via http.

 It has the following **unique** features:

--   Follows Symlinks! and uses the symlinked file name and path but the contents + fileinfo of the original file.
+-   ```Follows Symlinks!``` uses the symlinked file/directory name and path but the contents and other fileinfo of the original file.
--   Embeds original static generation command using go:generate in each static file for easy generation in production modes.
+-   Embeds static generation command for using ```go:generate``` in each static file for easy generation in production mode.
 -   Handles multiple static go files, even inside of the same package.
 -   Handles development (aka local files) vs production (aka static files) across packages.

 Installation
 ------------
 Use go get.

 	go get github.com/joeybloggs/statics